 - your future housing situation (e.g., will your home be fully paid off?
 Will you downsize your housing?)

-As a very rough rule of thumb, some experts say that you should have in retirement savings 25 to 30 times your anticipated annual spending.
+As a very rough rule of thumb, some experts say that you should have in retirement savings AT LEAST 25 to 30 times your anticipated annual spending.
 This figure would be dependent upon many factors, including those mentioned above.

 - As an example, if you expected to spend $5,000/month ($60,000/year) in retirement, this rule of thumb would suggest you would need a nest egg of between $1.5 and $1.8 million.